-Significant variations from budget are as follows:
+Significant variations from budgeted revenues and expenses are as follows:

 Current assets were \$30.432m lower than budgeted.
 The major variances included:

 - Cash and cash equivalents were \$42.048m higher than budget. - Prepayments were \$11.112m lower than budget, mainly due to timing of paying insurance invoices. - Other financial assets were \$69.756m lower than budget, which is offset by a lower borrowings amount than budgeted.